Middle Eastern Studies (research) (MA)

-- A bachelor’s degree from a research university, equivalent to the level of a Dutch academic Bachelor’s degree
+- You are eligible to apply for the MA Middle Eastern Studies (research) if you have: A bachelor’s degree from a research university, equivalent to the level of a Dutch academic Bachelor’s degree; and

 In addition, you must also meet the following qualitative admission requirements:

-- Good grades comparable with an average mark of at least 7.5 (Dutch grading system) for your entire bachelor’s programme and a grade for the bachelor’s thesis of an 8 or higher.
+- Good grades comparable with an average mark of at least 7.5 (Dutch grading system) for your entire bachelor’s programme; and

-- Demonstrable motivation to study and suitability for the particular Research MA programme/specialisation.
+- Demonstrable motivation to study and suitability for the particular Research MA programme.